metomi/rose/sphinx/tutorial/cylc/runtime/configuration-consolidation.rst

          -         PYTHONPATH="$CYLC_SUITE_RUN_DIR/lib/python:$PYTHONPATH"
          -         # The dimensions of each grid cell in degrees.
          -         RESOLUTION = 0.2
-         -         # The area to generate forecasts for (lng1, lat1, lng2, lat2)
+         -         # The area to generate forecasts for (lng1, lat1, lng2, lat2).
          -         DOMAIN = -12,48,5,61  # Do not change!

            [[post_process_exeter]]
-               # Generate a forecast for Exeter 60 minutes in the future.
+               # Generate a forecast for Exeter 60 minutes into the future.
                script = post-process exeter 60
          -     [[[environment]]]
          -         # Add the `python` directory to the PYTHONPATH.
          -         PYTHONPATH="$CYLC_SUITE_RUN_DIR/lib/python:$PYTHONPATH"
          -         # The dimensions of each grid cell in degrees.
          -         RESOLUTION = 0.2
-         -         # The area to generate forecasts for (lng1, lat1, lng2, lat2)
+         -         # The area to generate forecasts for (lng1, lat1, lng2, lat2).
          -         DOMAIN = -12,48,5,61  # Do not change!

       To ensure that the environment variables are being inherited correctly